Dutch guilder

 The guilder (gulden, /nl/) or florin was the currency of the Netherlands from 1434 until 2002, when it was replaced by the euro.

 The Dutch name gulden was a Middle Dutch adjective meaning 'golden', and reflects the fact that, when first introduced in 1434, its value was about equal to (i.e., it was on par with) the Italian gold florin.
 The Dutch guilder was a de facto reserve currency in Europe in the 17th and 18th centuries.

 Between 1999 and 2002, the guilder was officially a "national subunit" of the euro.
 However, physical payments could only be made in guilders, as no euro coins or banknotes were available.
 The exact exchange rate, still relevant for old contracts and for exchange of the old currency for euros at the central bank, is exactly 2.20371 Dutch guilders for 1 euro.
 Inverted, this gives approximately 0.453780 euros for 1 guilder.

-Derived from the Dutch guilder are the Netherlands Antillean guilder (still in use in Curaçao and Sint Maarten) and the Surinamese guilder (replaced in 2004 by the Surinamese dollar).
+Derived from the Dutch guilder were the Netherlands Antillean guilder (Used by Curaçao and Sint Maarten until 2025, replaced by the Caribbean guilder) and the Surinamese guilder (replaced in 2004 by the Surinamese dollar).